Reince Priebus To Hannity After Resignation: 'I'm Team Trump All The Time'

 Reince Priebus, the recently ousted White House chief of staff, told Fox News’ Sean Hannity in an interview on Friday that his resignation is a chance for President Donald Trump to reset his administration, which he said is “actually a good thing.”

-“I think actually going a different direction, hitting a reset button is actually a good thing and the president did that,” Priebus said, according to partial transcripts of the interview shared by a Fox News producer.
+“I think actually going a different direction, hitting a reset button, is actually a good thing, and the president did that,” Priebus said, according to partial transcripts of the interview shared by a Fox News producer.

 After privately resigning from his post in the Trump administration on Thursday, Priebus continued to work with Trump on filling his post, he said.
-Trump announced on Twitter on Friday that Secretary of Homeland Security John Kelly, a retired Marine and four-star general, would replace Priebus as chief of staff.
+Trump announced on Twitter on Friday that Secretary of Homeland Security John Kelly, a retired four-star Marine general, would replace Priebus as chief of staff.

-Priebus wouldn’t comment to Hannity on his rivalry with the new White House communications director Anthony Scaramucci, and instead praised the president as “decent” and “incredibly hard-working.”
+Priebus wouldn’t comment to Hannity on his rivalry with the new White House communications director Anthony Scaramucci and instead praised the president as “decent” and “incredibly hard-working.”

-“I’m not going to get into that subject,” Priebus said of Scaramucci’s disparaging comments about him published Thursday in the New Yorker.
+“I’m not going to get into that subject,” Priebus said of Scaramucci’s disparaging comments about him published Thursday in The New Yorker.
 “It’s just getting in the mud, and I think it’s a distraction from the president’s agenda.”

 Priebus also assured Hannity, “I’m going to be on Team Trump all the time.”